lorenzotomada/devtools_scicomp_project_2025/README.md

 email: glicausi@sissa.it, ltomada@sissa.it

-# TODO:
-- documentation in the script folder (explain what we are doing)
-- run using ulysses
-- find a way to import functions in memory profiling

 # Introduction
 This repository contains the final project for the course in Development Tools in Scientific Computing.